saokebrad-sys/Useeful-tools-for-students/README.md

 ## Canva
 *Canva* is a free, browser-based design platform that makes it easy to create visuals without needing Photoshop or graphic design skills.
 Think of it as drag-and-drop design for everything.

-You get thousands of templates, stock photos, icons, fonts, and graphics.
-You pick a template, swap in your text/images, and export.
-It works on phone, tablet, or laptop, and saves everything to the cloud.

 How students actually use it